 and in my spare time I love looking after my son.

 I started working at Haven Veterinary Practice in 2011 and qualified as a Registered Veterinary Nurse in 2015.
 My main interests are radiography, medical nursing and nutrition.
-I am responsible for running our 'Portly Pets' weight clinic and am currently completing a certificate in Canine and Feline Veterinary Health Nutrition.
+I am responsible for running our 'Portly Pets' weight clinic and have completed a certificate in Canine and Feline Veterinary Health Nutrition.
 In 2018 I became a clinical coach, which enables me to help train the students.

 Outside of work I enjoy spending time with my three horses Beau, Dumbledore and Tom.